vtcs5204/23f/labs.md

       workload and mapping scheme.
 And explain why the latency differs under different ``bs=`` settings and across block- and hybrid- mappings.
 Be specific about the amount of latency difference and answer why?
+  - A short report in pdf describing your implementation and design.
+What functional changes have you made on top of the base FEMU FTL code to achieve block- and hybrid- mapping?
+What is the processing flow for each read() and write() operation?
+Feel free to use diagrams to visualize them.

 ### Part 3 -